 The urine of infected animals or healthy carriers, which may contaminate soil, pasture, drinking water and feed is the main source of infection.
 In the case of leptospiral abortion, infection can be spread by the aborted foetus and uterine discharges (Michna, 1970; Pritchard et al., 1989; Faine, 1994).
 An infected foetus can carry the infection for up to 7 weeks after birth (Giles et al., 1983).
 The semen of an infected bull may carry leptospires and transmission from such a bull to heifers by coitus and artificial insemination has been observed (Thiermann, 1984).
 Field observations of herd outbreaks of L. hardjo infection have frequently implicated a bull as the source of introduced infection (Ellis et al., 1985b).

-tract of aborting cows for as long as 8 days after abortion or calving and is
+aborting cows for as long as 8 days after abortion or calving and is detectable

-detectable in the oviducts and uterus for up to 90 days after experimental
+in the oviducts and uterus for up to 90 days after experimental infection and

 Leptospiral organisms enter into the body most often through cutaneous or mucosal abrasions.
 Oral transmission may occur when animals are feeding on contaminated pasture or feedstuffs, or drinking or standing in contaminated water.
 However, oral dosing is not a satisfactory method for experimental transmission as compared to injection and instillation into the nasal cavities, conjunctival sac and vagina (Amatredjo and Campbell, 1975).